emmajanedrews/base-template/_posts/2017-09-15-add-tremendous-value-to-your-home-with-these-5-remodeling-projects.md

 **1. Your kitchen.** Kitchen remodeling can be as simple or as elaborate as you like.
 However, to maximize your return you should keep your investment to under 20% of the value of your home—as is recommended by surveyed real estate professionals.
 The outcome? **A whopping 85% return on your investment.**

 **2. Your bathroom.** A thorough bath remodeling project can cost up to $20,000.
 However, it's definitely worth it.
-Not only will it pay for itself, but it should give you an added 80% return.&nbsp;
+Not only will it pay for itself, but it should give you an added 80% return.

 (If you already live in Arizona and are selling your home, you don’t need to worry so much about the next two items, but if you’re selling in other parts of the country before moving here, they’re definitely something you should consider.)